scrabbletank/farhome-rules/rulesdoc.md

 Make a wild attack against a target, adding 1 normal die to your attack roll.
 On hit you deal an additional wound in damage.
 Regardless of the outcome you grant combat advantage to attackers until the start of your next turn.

-***Enhanced:*** Add a proficient die instead of a normal die.
+***Enhanced:*** Add an enhanced die instead of a normal die.
 If you deal 3 or more wounds with this attack the target gains a random Lesser Wound.

 ___
 #### Raise Shield